-The sale or redemption of Fund shares may give rise to a gain or loss.
+The sale or redemption of Fund shares may give rise to a gain or loss equal to the difference between the amount received for shares and the shareholder's tax basis in the shares.
 In general, any gain or loss realized upon a taxable disposition of shares will be treated generally as long-term capital gain or loss if the shares have been held for more than 12 months.
-Otherwise, the gain or loss on the taxable disposition of Fund shares will be treated as short-term capital gain or loss.
+Otherwise, such gain or loss will be treated as short-term capital gain or loss.
 However, any loss realized upon a taxable disposition of shares held for six months or less will be treated as long-term, rather than short-term, to the extent of any long-term capital gain distributions received (or deemed received) by the shareholder with respect to the shares.
-All or a portion of any loss realized upon a taxable disposition of Fund shares will be disallowed if other substantially identical shares of the Fund are purchased within 30 days before or after the disposition.
+All or a portion of any loss realized upon a taxable disposition.
 In such a case, the basis of the newly purchased shares will be adjusted to reflect the disallowed loss.
 The deductibility of capital losses is subject to limitations.